China–United States relations: Obama administration (2009–2017)

-Vice Premier Wang Qishan holds the autographed basketball given to him by President Obama following their Washington meeting 28 July 2009, to discuss the outcomes of the first U.S.–China Strategic and Economic Dialogue.
+Vice Premier Wang Qishan holds the autographed basketball given to him by President Obama following their Washington meeting 28 July 2009, to discuss the outcomes of the first US–China Strategic and Economic Dialogue.
 Looking on at left is State Councilor Dai Bingguo.

-The 2008 U.S. presidential election centered on issues of war and economic recession, but candidates Barack Obama and John McCain also spoke extensively regarding U.S. policy toward China.
+The 2008 US presidential election centered on issues of war and economic recession, but candidates Barack Obama and John McCain also spoke extensively regarding US policy toward China.
 Both favored cooperation with China on major issues, but they differed with regard to trade policy.
 Obama expressed concern that the value of China's currency was being deliberately set low to benefit China's exporters.
 McCain argued that free trade was crucial and was having a transformative effect in China.
 Still, McCain noted that while China might have shared interests with the US, it did not share American values.

 The election of Barack Obama in 2008 generated positive reactions from most locals and state-run media outlets in China.
 His presidency fostered hopes for increased co-operation and heightened levels of friendship between the two nations.
 On 8 November 2008, Chinese leader Hu Jintao and Obama shared a phone conversation in which Hu congratulated Obama on his election victory.
 During the conversation both parties agreed that the development of Sino-American relations is not only in the interest of both nations, but also in the interests of the international community.

-During the Obama administration, the U.S. signed more bilateral agreements with China than it had during any other U.S. administration, particularly with regard to addressing climate change.
-The two countries signed seven clean energy agreements on 17 November 2009, during Obama's visit to China, including an agreement establishing the U.S.-China Clean Energy Research Center (CERC).
+During the Obama administration, the US signed more bilateral agreements with China than it had during any other US administration, particularly with regard to addressing climate change.
+The two countries signed seven clean energy agreements on 17 November 2009, during Obama's visit to China, including an agreement establishing the US–China Clean Energy Research Center (CERC).
 CERC was the most ambitious clean energy technology cooperation mechanism between the two.
 The many technical exchanges on climate issues during the Obama era helped both sides of the relationship to better understand each other's emissions models and data, leading to increased mutual trust.

 Obama meets with Chinese Premier Wen Jiabao and members of the Chinese delegation after a bilateral meeting at the United Nations in New York City in September 2010.

-Following the 2008 financial crisis, both U.S. and Chinese governments addressed the economic downturn with massive stimulus initiatives.
-The Chinese expressed concern that "Buy American" components of the U.S. plan discriminate against foreign producers, including those in China.
+Following the 2008 financial crisis, both US and Chinese governments addressed the economic downturn with massive stimulus initiatives.
+The Chinese expressed concern that "Buy American" components of the US plan discriminate against foreign producers, including those in China.